nyu-mll/quality/README.md

 - `author`: String.
 The author of the article.
 - `topic`: String.
 The topic of the article.
 - `url`: String.
 The URL of the original unprocessed source article.
+- `license`: String.
+The license information for the article.
 - `article`: String.
 The HTML of the article.
 A script that converts HTML to plain texts is provided.
 - `questions`: A list of dictionaries explained below.
 Each line of json has a different number of questions because some questions were removed following validation.